 - Concentrate: Usually solid/semi-solid, concentrate has more intense effects and has numerous other variants/names.

 For more on Concentrates and Extract Vaping, we list everything you need to know in this post

 The world of vaping is definitely a busy one.
 Manufacturers have definitely made sure there’s a device for every class, style, and material in vaping.
 Regardless of whether you’re looking into concentrate or dry herb vaporizers, you’re bound to find the right device for you.
-Check out our list of the top dry herb vaporizers of 2022 and of the top wax pens of the year.
+Check out our list of the top dry herb vaporizers of 2022 and of the top concentrate pens of the year.